openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 -  *Internal*, or
 -  *Private*.

-A newly declared field can hide a field declared in a superclass or superinterface.
+A newly declared field can shadow a field declared in a superclass or superinterface.

-A newly declared method can hide, implement, or override a method declared in a superclass or superinterface.
+A newly declared method can shadow, overload, implement, or override a method declared in a superclass or superinterface.

 Every class defines two class-level scopes (see :ref:`Scopes`): one for